floatlazer/semantic_slam/README.md

 roslaunch semantic_slam slam.launch
 ```

 When the slam system has finished initialization and the camera trajectory in the viewer is reasonable, you can run the semantic_cloud node and the octomap_generator node.
+You will have to provide trained models, see links below.

 ```sh
 roslaunch semantic_slam semantic_mapping.launch